craftyoyo/Touchscreen-Automation/README.md

 }
 ```

-# Warning
+# Warning:
-MPD (Player) doesn't work really well and it's almost configured only **for me**.
+MPD (music player) doesn't work well and it's configured only **for me**.

-Finally, if you want to correct the code or add something in the documentation (and correct my crappy english..) you're more than welcome ;)
+Finally, if you want to correct the code or add something in the documentation (and correct my crappy english...) you're more than welcome. ;)